-5.1.4 The pharmacy reviews its standard operating procedures and the referral pathways for the service on an annual basis.
+5.1.4 The pharmacy reviews its standard operating procedures and the referral pathways for the service every 2 years.

 5.1.5 The pharmacy can demonstrate that pharmacists and staff involved in the provision of the service have undertaken CPD relevant to this service.